 "Users can buy a three-year license for about 12,000 Euros."

 "The price of this solution is very high, and it increases year after year."

 Earn 20 points

-IBM Rational DOORS is ranked 2nd in Application Requirements Management with 14 reviews while IBM Rational DOORS Next Generation is ranked 5th in Application Requirements Management with 4 reviews.
-IBM Rational DOORS is rated 7.8, while IBM Rational DOORS Next Generation is rated 7.2.
+IBM Rational DOORS is ranked 2nd in Application Requirements Management with 14 reviews while IBM Rational DOORS Next Generation is ranked 6th in Application Requirements Management with 2 reviews.
+IBM Rational DOORS is rated 7.8, while IBM Rational DOORS Next Generation is rated 8.0.
 The top reviewer of IBM Rational DOORS writes "Has given us a means for improving the way we proceed through solution development".
-On the other hand, the top reviewer of IBM Rational DOORS Next Generation writes "Simplified our requirement process, helping with requirement creation and reuse".
+On the other hand, the top reviewer of IBM Rational DOORS Next Generation writes "Good integration capabilities, with good stability and an easy initial set up".
 IBM Rational DOORS is most compared with Jira, Polarion Requirements, PTC Integrity Requirements Connector, Jama Connect and 3SL Cradle, whereas IBM Rational DOORS Next Generation is most compared with Polarion Requirements, Jira, Jama Connect, Helix ALM and PTC Integrity Requirements Connector.
 See our IBM Rational DOORS vs. IBM Rational DOORS Next Generation report.

 See our list of best Application Requirements Management vendors.